nguyendylan164-droid/4337-Project-2/devlog.md

 6:07 PM

 For a maze to be valid, I had 3 criteria: It must contain valid cells, all rows must be the same length, there must be only one start, and there must be at least one end.
-I created the "valid_cell" rules, and the predicates: "valid_row/1", "same_row_length/1", "count_occurrences/3", "count_in_row/3", and "valid_maze/1".
+I created the "valid_cell" rules and the predicates: "valid_row/1", "same_row_length/1", "count_occurrences/3", "count_in_row/3", and "valid_maze/1".
 I had a hard time understanding the logic, but through research, I was able to implement my predicates using recursion.
 Next session, I plan to do movement step rules.

+Session 3 -
+12/7/2025
+12:03 AM

+Now that I can access maze cells and validate mazes, it's time for me to create movement.
+I think this will be a little more challenging than the previous sessions, so I might take a while to post an update.
+Also, because it's getting late, and I need to sleep.
+Based on the project, up, down, left, or right are the actions a user can take.
+For this session, I am going to implement "action" and "valid_move".